protbox/RetroMap/README.md

 - Pixel-perfect physics with delta time support
 - Collision filtering (solid, pass-through, or ignored)
 - Zero dependencies.
 Everything you need in a single file
+- Automatic tile merging for common tiles to squeeze out even more performance

 ## Getting Started